JBZoo/Utils/README.md

 // Cross browser compatible.
 Only fires if headers have not already been sent.
 Http::download(string $filename): bool;

-Http::getHeaders(): array; // Get all HTTP headers
+Http::getHeaders(): array; // Get all HTTP headers.

 // Sets the headers to prevent caching for the different browsers.
 // Different browsers support different nocache headers, so several
-// headers must be sent so that all of them get the point that no caching should occur Http::nocache(): bool;
+// headers must be sent so that all of them get the point that no caching should occur.
+Http::nocache(): bool;

 Http::utf8(string $contentType = 'text/html'): bool; // Transmit UTF-8 content headers if the headers haven't already been sent.